Massive Results from an Online Thyroid Survey

 Both reasons are equally disturbing and they are things that you should be aware of.

-Another important takeaway is that patients who use any thyroid medication which contains the active thyroid hormone T3 have a greater satisfaction than those not on T3.
+Another important takeaway is that patients who use any thyroid medication which contains the active thyroid hormone T3 have greater satisfaction than those not on T3.

 T3, for those that don’t know, is the most powerful thyroid hormone in your body and it is available as a prescription medication for thyroid patients.